Call for Abstract

 - Track 1-4Metal Complexes in Homogeneous Catalysis

-Organic chemistry is the scientific approach to study the properties, structure and applications of organic molecules and compounds.
+Experts are welcome to share their research scientific approach to study the properties, structure and applications of organic molecules and compounds.
 Study of structures involves regulating chemical constitution and composition of organic materials and compounds through numerous chemical and physical methods, whereas the study of properties involves evaluation of chemical reactivity to understand the behavior of organic matter in its purest forms, if possible in mixtures, fabricated forms and solutions as well.

 - Track 2-1Efficiency in Organic Synthesis